 Michelangelo’s David Statue – Who is David?

 The David of course refers to the Biblical hero David.
-It was originally commissioned as one of a series of statues of prophets to be positioned along on Florence’s Duomo.
-When it was finished is was placed in the public square outside the Palazzo della Signoria.
-This was at the time the seat of civic government in Florence.
-The David Statue was unveiling in Florence in 1504.
+It was originally commissioned as one of a series of statues of prophets to be positioned on Florence’s Duomo.

 Today when you visit Florence you’ll see the replica standing outside Palazzo della Signoria.
 This popular square is full of replicas.
 Although it looks real and fools many tourists to Florence, don’t be fooled.
-To see the original you will David Statue you will have to visit the Accademia museum of fine art.
+To see the original David Statue you will have to visit the Accademia Museum of fine art.